The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Constructor?</summary>

-- It is a special memeber of class that executes when we create the instance (object) of that class.
+- It is a special member of class that executes when we create the instance (object) of that class.
 In-other word, we can say that there is no need to call a constructor
 - Its name the same as class name
 - It has no return type
 - It may be parameterized or non-parameterized